HTD-Health/playbook-OUTDATED/education-budget.md

 ### What kind of expenses are excluded from the education budget?
 - BSc and MSc programmes are excluded
 - hardware related to daily work (mouse, trackpad etc.) - Such things are bought by the company and delivered to you.
 You are welcome to buy hardware related to your education & growth e.g. Arduino, Raspberry Pi.
-If you have an idea for another hardware and are not sure whether it is supported by the education budget then please ask you leader.
+If you have an idea for another hardware and are not sure whether it is supported by the education budget then please write an email to edubudget@htdevelopers.com
 - meals.
-You can however book a room with breakfast included and then effectively the breakfast meal will be paid from your education budget.
+You can however book a room with breakfast included and then effectively the breakfast meal will be paid from your education budget

 ### Hotel, tickets, meals... it’s all too complicated.
 Please give me a real world example.
 Imagine you buy a ticket to Meet.js conference in Poznań, go there with your own car and book a hotel room with breakfast included.
 While staying there you also buy a lunch at the conference venue and a dinner at the hotel.